Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Introduction

 Topological defects are fundamental excitations in two-dimensional nematic fluids.
 As singularities of the orientational order parameter, they impact both the stability of ordered phases and the mechanisms of disordering in passive \cite{de1993physics, chuang1991, bowick1994} as well as active nematics \cite{shankar-prl-2018, andersen2025, shankar-prx-2019, thampi_active_2016,ruider2025topological,carenza2025quasi}.
 In purely relaxational dynamics, where nematics are uncoupled from hydrodynamic flow, the topological phase transition follows the Berezinskii–Kosterlitz–Thouless (BKT) scenario \cite{berezinskii1970, kosterlitz1973, kosterlitz1974, stein1978kosterlitz}.
 In this framework, defects of charge $\pm 1/2$ form bound pairs at low temperature, leading to quasi–long-range nematic order.
 Increasing temperature drives the unbinding of oppositely charged pairs, which proliferate and ultimately destroy orientational order \cite{kosterlitz2018ordering, stein1978kosterlitz, KT-LC-2014}.
 This transition has been established both analytically, through renormalization group theory \cite{domb2000phase}, and computationally~\cite{bates2000phase}.

-Coupling the nematic orientation field to hydrodynamic flow significantly enriches this picture.
-Hydrodynamic backflow induces a marked asymmetry in defect dynamics: $+1/2$ defects are advected and accelerated by the flow field they generate, whereas $-1/2$ defects remain comparatively immobile \cite{toth-prl, Blac-prl, biscari2012perturbative}.
+Coupling the nematic orientation field to hydrodynamic flow significantly enriches this picture. \done{Hydrodynamic backflow induces a marked asymmetry in defect dynamics: $+1/2$ defects are advected and accelerated by the flow field they generate, whereas $-1/2$ defects remain comparatively immobile} \cite{toth-prl, Blac-prl, biscari2012perturbative}.
 This kinematic anisotropy alters defect–defect interactions and, in turn, the collective behavior of defect ensembles.
 A key question, therefore, is whether such flow coupling merely renormalizes the BKT transition temperature or whether it can fundamentally modify the nature of the transition itself.

 The coupling of nematics to hydrodynamic flows crucially depends on the response of nematogens to velocity gradients, governed by the flow–alignment parameter, which quantifies whether the director tends to align with or tumble in a shear flow.
-This parameter is nonzero in most experimental systems and thus represents a generic feature of nematic materials \cite{saw2017topological, Berke2008, doostmohammadi2018active}.
+This parameter is nonzero in most experimental systems and thus represents a generic feature of \done{nematic materials \cite{PhysRevE.86.041701,krekhov2000nematic,PhysRevLett.28.1554,PhysRevLett.32.924}}.
 Its role in shaping defect dynamics and phase transitions, however, remains insufficiently understood.
 In particular, it is not known whether flow alignment preserves the BKT binding–unbinding mechanism or whether it can destabilize bound pairs altogether.

 In this work, we address this question by performing large-scale two-dimensional fluctuating nematohydrodynamic simulations.
 We first recover the BKT transition in the absence of hydrodynamic coupling, confirming the binding–unbinding mechanism of $\pm 1/2$ defect pairs.
-Upon including hydrodynamics, we demonstrate that the nature of the transition depends crucially on the flow–alignment response: while non-aligning nematics remain consistent with the BKT picture, aligning nematics display persistent defect unbinding across all temperatures.
-These results identify the flow–alignment parameter as a fundamental control variable of defect-mediated transitions in nematic fluids, showing how hydrodynamics can reshape topological phase behavior.
+Upon including hydrodynamics, we demonstrate that the nature of the transition depends crucially on the flow–alignment response: while non-aligning nematics remain consistent with the BKT picture, \done{strain-rate coupled} nematics display persistent defect unbinding across all temperatures. \done{In active nematics, self-generated flows also eliminate defect binding, independent of flow alignment.
+These results identify flow coupling as a fundamental control parameter for defect-mediated transitions, showing how activity and hydrodynamics reshape topological phase behavior in nematic fluids.}